Boyd Haley: Supplement marketing

 Haley is the founder of CTI Science, a Lexington, Kentucky-based biotechnology firm.
 CTI marketed a product, OSR#1, for human consumption; it was described as an "antioxidant" dietary supplement that is a powerful chelator from a family originally developed to remove heavy metals from soil and acid mine drainage.
 In June 2008, an FDA toxicologist questioned "on what basis the product could be expected to be safe and could be considered a dietary ingredient", but CTI Science and Haley had not responded as of January 2010.
 The testing was described as incomplete and indicating toxicity.
 On June 17, 2010, the FDA sent a warning letter noting five potential violations, expressing concern over the testing, and requiring a response in 15 days.
 Although Haley wrote an op-ed for the Lexington Herald-Leader, the FDA did not receive a formal response, and OSR#1 was withdrawn from the market.
+In July 2014, CTI Science was acquired by Ireland-based EmeraMed Limited, which rebranded Haley's antioxidant/chelator as Emeramide and, as of 2026, is still seeking regulatory approval for the drug in the United States, the European Union, and South America.
+As of 2026, Haley is EmeraMed's chief scientist and CEO.